-The film tells the story of a new strain of humanity which has emerged thanks to the side effects of a drug used by pregnant women (a none-too-subtle reference to thalidomide).
-Around the world, there are 237 of these Scanners, who possess powerful telepathic abilities and who are being sought out by Consec, the shady corporation who manufactured the drug on the one hand and radical terrorist Scanner groups on the other.
-Caught in the the middle of this battle is Cameron Vale, a highly powerful yet directionless Scanner who is recruited by Consec to track down the renagade telepaths and their leader Darryl Revok.
+The film tells the story of a new strain of humanity that has emerged thanks to the side effects of a drug used by pregnant women (a none-too-subtle reference to thalidomide).
+Around the world, there are 237 of these Scanners, who possess powerful telepathic abilities and who are being sought out by Consec, the shady corporation that manufactured the drug on the one hand and radical terrorist Scanner groups on the other.
+Caught in the middle of this battle is Cameron Vale, a highly powerful yet directionless Scanner who is recruited by Consec to track down the renegade telepaths and their leader Darryl Revok.

 Cronenberg had, in fact, shot an alternative to the exploding head scene, where the doomed character instead succumbs to a massive heart attack, both to appease the censors and help facilitate a future TV sale.
 Quoted at the time in Cinefantastique magazine, he commented that “it’s so grotesque that it’s probably worse than the head blowing up.
 I have a feeling we wouldn’t get the heart attack on television either”, and eventually, he decided not to even print or edit the alternative footage, feeling that it would damage the film if included in any prints.